k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ## TDM Templates

-The TDM library holds templates and generic flows that can be used to create a TDM implementation based on a project's data model.
+The TDM library contains templates and generic flows that can be used for creating a TDM implementation based on a project's data model.
 The templates are built using the Fabric [Templates](/articles/35_templates/01_templates_overview.md) functionality, which enables creating different project objects based on a predefined structure.
 The **Templates** folder holds the flows used for creating delete, load, Sequence,  and data generation flows.

 ### K2exchange Connectors